arkadiko-dao/arkadiko/docs/arkadiko-admin-calls.md

   node send-pox-stx-to-reserve.js
   node set-stacking-stx-received.js
 3. For every vault that has stacked-tokens > 0
-  - Run payout method in stacker node payout-vault.js
+  - Run `payout` method in stacker-payer node payout-vault.js
 4. For every vault that has revoked stacking
   - Run enable-vault-withdrawals in stacker